 What I Like About UpDesk

-After opening up the UpDesk columns, I was happy to see that Linak is utilizing a high quality gear spindle drive system.
+After opening up the UpDesk columns, I was happy to see that Linak is utilizing a high-quality gear spindle drive system.
 This was very similar to the gear systems produced by Ketterer, the global leader of high-end spindle gears.
 Minimal oil is used for lubricant on the gear which is re-lubricated inside its fully enclosed support tube that houses the spindle gear.
-The quality and craftsmanship of the gear was evident by not only the overall appearance, but how smoothly it moved up and down.
+The quality and craftsmanship of the gear were evident by not only the overall appearance but how smoothly it moved up and down.